Why You Should Never Gift A Toaster As A Wedding Gift

-Even if you're just getting a wedding gift for your second cousin twice removed (whom you haven't seen since high school), you still need to choose something special to honour the occasion.
+Even if you're just getting a small wedding gift for your second cousin twice removed (whom you haven't seen since high school), you still need to choose something special to honour the occasion.
 And if you're choosing a wedding gift for your best friend, it's even more important to make the right choice.
 This is a gift you want them to remember – in a good way!

 Trust the Gift Registry

 If the couple has gone to the effort of making a list of wedding gift ideas, use it!
 This doesn't have to mean you can't buy them something original or unique.
 But a gift registry will give you ideas about what they genuinely want for this special occasion.
 If they are asking for practical, household gifts, then help them out with a quality gift that will bring them joy for years to come.
 If you know their personalities well, then use their wedding gift list to inspire you to find the perfect homewares gift like an entertaining set or wine rack.
 If they are suggesting keepsake gifts, choose something beautiful that they can display like crystal or a photo frame.
 If they mention travel gifts, then matching leather bags would make a wonderful idea.